 Table 4 depicts the pre- and post-intervention results and statistics of the wait list control group for the MSQ.
 The MSQ cumulative score is derived from the summation of 15 "system" scores derived from the summation of three to eight components of each "system" score.
-Each component of the system score is ranked 0-4 based on the frequency and severity of a given symptom over the past month, with a score of 0 indicating the lack of a given symptom, 1 indicating the occasional, but not severe presence of the symptom, 2 indicating the occasional and severe presence of the symptom, 3 indicating the frequent, but not severe presence of the symptom, and 4 indicating the frequent and severe presence of the symptom.
-Scores can range from 0 to 284 with higher scores indicating the presence of a higher symptom burden based on both frequency and severity of symptoms.
+Each component of the system score is ranked 0-4 based on the frequency and severity of a given symptom over the past month, with a score of 0 indicating the lack of a given symptom, 1 indicating the occasional, but not severe presence of the symptom, 2 indicating the occasional and severe presence of the symptom, 3 indicating the frequent, but not severe presence of the symptom, or to 284 with higher scores indicating the presence of a higher symptom burden based on both frequency and severity of symptoms.
 The wait list control group began the study with a mean MSQ score of 76, SD = 30, and finished the study with a mean score of 74, SD = 30, resulting in no statistically nor clinically significant changes.